-Below is a list of the journeys for which Supplementary Declarations are and are not supported by the TSS simplified journey.
+Below is a list of the journeys where Supplementary Declarations are and are not supported by the TSS Simplified Procedure.
 Where additional guidance is available (over and above the information contained in this guide), links to support materials have been highlighted.